 Meet Bethany

-I founded and operated The Yoga Harbor, a community wellness studio in Torrance, California, from 2016 through 2021, and now operate primarily in private practice as “The Harbor,” a name which encompasses the many different paths to wellness.
-I specialize in nervous system care, centered on women and maternal health.
-I use a variety of techniques to address nervous system well being and stress resiliency so mothers can be more present, rested and attuned.
-If you work with me, you can expect expert movement knowledge from 20+ years in the yoga and fitness world, combined with a full spectrum of knowledge in nutritional and functional support for your nervous system.
+I’ve launched a lot from my harbor.
+From my decades of experience as a yoga and meditation teacher, I continue to serve private clients.
 Food is central to everything I do.
-I use food to build community, serve my family, and heal my clients.
+I use food to serve my family and heal my clients and community.
 For me, the journey to a better self plays endlessly with the creative journey.
 As an artist/mother, I look for every opportunity to bring expression and beauty into life, from my more ambitious published writing efforts to (often equally ambitious!) hand-felted birthday crowns and ancestral recipes.

 • Certified Lactation Educator, BreastfeedLA